-© Crown copyright and database rights 2021.
-Ordnance Survey 100019453, You are not permitted to copy, sub-license, distribute or sell any of this data to third parties in any form
+& Cream copying 1 and database rights 2021.
+Or mance Survey 190019463, You are not peruited to copy as beixense, distribute or self any of this data to this parties in any form.

 Photographs

 Raven Group, to the right of the photo.
 Building to be demolished